 - The angle and slope of all driveshafts in the application

-- The length, in inches, from the center of the U-joint to the center of the U-joint on all driveshafts in the application
+- The length, in inches, from the center of the u-joint to the center of the u-joint on all driveshafts in the application

 - The angle and slope of the driven member (usually a vehicle’s axle)

-- The offset, if applicable, of any components when looking down from the top.
+- The offset, if applicable, of any components when looking down from the top

-You can then re-enter your new data into the calculator.
+Re-enter your new data into the calculator.
 If further modifications are required, you will receive another alert and you can readjust the data and reanalyze the results, until you get the results you want.
 Your goal is to get torsional and inertial results that are as close to zero as possible.

 How to Use the Torsional Analysis Calculator

 We will check the torsionals on the vehicle the way it is sitting, then go back and put the shims back in and check it again.
-It should be OK.

 |Number of shafts||2|